feng19/elixir-data-viewer/README.md

 ## Theming

 The viewer uses CSS classes for all styling.
-Import the default VS Code Dark+ theme:
+Import the default Tokyo Night theme:

 ```typescript
 import "elixir-data-viewer/style.css";